rasteiner/settingsarea/README.md

             '-',
             'settings' => [
                 'label' => 'Settings',
-                'icon' => 'sun' // the "settings" icon is already used by "system", 'drawer' => 'settingsarea/drawer',
+                'icon' => 'sun', // the "settings" icon is already used by "system" 'drawer' => 'settingsarea/drawer',
             ]
         ]